halatao/CCFM/README.md

 # CiscoConfigurationFileManager

 CiscoConfigurationFileManager allows users to create, modify, and display configurationd for Cisco network devices.
 It's a user-friendly networking tool that provides guidance on theoretical knowledge related to the configuration file.
 This makes it suitable for users without prior knowledge of Cisco IOS and for educational purposes.
+This application was developed as a bachelor thesis at the Department of KIP, Faculty of Science, University of Ostrava

 ## Table of Contents